JLCareglio/lisgd-niri/README.md

 happens regularly after a sleep/wake cycle.
 Use iio-sway for rotation.
 I have included my config.h so if you don't have a /dev/input/touchscreen put your device path.
+I compile with make WITHOUT_X11=1 since I have no intention of running X11 or possibly XWayland apps.
+You can just compile with make.

 ## Configuration
 Configuration can be done in two ways: